Implementing certain international instruments to secure nuclear and other radioactive material

 The CPPNM was signed on 3 March 1980 and entered into force on 8 February 1987.

-The treaty has 152 States Parties.
+The treaty has 157 States Parties (as of 27 June 2018).
 The treaty depositary is the Director General of the IAEA.

 If a State has ratified or acceded to the treaty, the Convention calls for a set of rules to be implemented in its legal system.
 For instance:

 - Article 7 defines a number of acts or attempted acts, which should be criminalized;